 Frannie is Director of Programs and Shakespeare in Prison at Detroit Public Theatre.
 As the founder, director, and lead facilitator of Shakespeare in Prison, she has spoken about prison theatre at conferences such as Shakespeare in Prisons (2013), Pedagogy and Theatre of the Oppressed (2017), Art X Detroit (2015), and Human Rights Through Education (University of Michigan, 2013).
 Her prison work has been featured numerous times in local, regional, and national media.
 Frannie also serves as Director of Education and Development for Water Works Theatre Company.

-Tipping Point Theatre (Partner Theatre) Tipping Point is Northville’s live professional theatre.
+Tipping Point Theatre (Partner Theatre 2017 – current) Tipping Point is Northville’s live professional theatre.
 Just 20 minutes from Ann Arbor and 30 minutes from Downtown Detroit, they present six main stage productions each year, attracting over 15,000 audience members.
-As they enter their 11th season, Tipping Point’s audiences have come to expect consistently high-quality productions featuring some of Michigan’s best actors, directors, and designers.
+As they enter their 12th season, Tipping Point’s audiences have come to expect consistently high-quality productions featuring some of Michigan’s best actors, directors, and designers.

 Under the leadership of Producing Artistic Director, James R. Kuhl, the theatre continues to grow and aims to support all artists, including those that are otherwise underrepresented in the theatre community.
-In an effort to address the issue of gender-parity in theatre, five of the six shows during Tipping Point’s 10th season were directed by women, and 50% of the 11th season will have female directors.
+In an effort to address the issue of gender-parity in theatre, five of the six shows during Tipping Point’s 10th season were directed by women, and 50% of the 11th season was directed by female-identifying directors.
 The partnership with BoxFest Detroit is just one of many new initiatives that will continue to position Tipping Point Theatre as an organization dedicated to helping the arts grow and thrive in Southeast Michigan.